Mastering DPS Flanking in Overwatch 2 Season 4: Heroes of Busan (Updated)

-In Overwatch 2, flanking as a DPS can be a game-winning strategy, creating chaos and picking off key targets.
-However, a poorly executed flank often leads to an early trip back to the spawn room.
-This guide will walk you through the essential elements of effective flanking, from identifying the right moments to successful execution and safe disengagement.
+In Overwatch 2, effective flanking as a DPS can dramatically shift the tide of battle, creating chaos and securing critical eliminations.
+However, an ill-conceived flank often leads to a quick trip back to the spawn room.
+This updated guide will equip you with the essential knowledge for successful flanking, from identifying prime opportunities to flawless execution and safe disengagement in Season 4.

 Understanding the 'Why' Behind the Flank

-Before diving into the mechanics, it's crucial to understand the purpose of a flank.
-Your primary goal is to disrupt the enemy's formation, pressure their backline, or secure a crucial elimination without drawing immediate attention to yourself.
+Before delving into mechanics, grasp the purpose of a flank.
+Your primary goal is to disrupt enemy formations, pressure their backline, or secure crucial eliminations without immediately drawing attention.
 A successful flank diverts enemy resources and creates openings for your team to push or capitalize.

-Consider the enemy's team composition and their current positioning.
-Are they grouped tightly around their tank, or do they have vulnerable, isolated supports?
-Identify which enemy heroes are the highest priority targets for a flank, often squishy damage dealers or healers who can be eliminated quickly.
+Analyze the enemy's team composition and current positioning.
+Are they tightly grouped around their tank, or are there vulnerable, isolated supports?
+Identify high-priority targets for a flank, often squishy damage dealers or healers who can be eliminated swiftly.
+The new team status indicator can help gauge enemy cooldowns and ultimate readiness.

 Identifying Flanking Opportunities and Routes

-Effective flanking relies on timing and spatial awareness.
-Look for moments when the enemy team is focused on your main tank or engaged in a frontline skirmish, diverting their attention away from potential flank routes.
-Utilize off-angle pathways, high ground, and cover to approach unseen.
+Effective flanking hinges on precise timing and spatial awareness.
+Look for moments when the enemy team is focused on your main tank or engaged in a frontline skirmish, diverting their attention from potential flank routes.
+Utilize off-angle pathways, high ground, and abundant cover to approach unseen.
+The reworked Busan, Paraíso, and Eichenwalde maps offer new layouts and routes to explore.

-Every map has unique pathways and environmental structures that can be exploited for flanks.
-Spend time in custom games or practice range exploring these routes with your chosen DPS hero.
-Knowing these paths intimately allows for faster, safer, and more unexpected approaches during a match.
+Every map boasts unique pathways and environmental structures that can be exploited for flanks.
+We recommend spending time in custom games or practice range to explore these routes with your chosen DPS hero.
+Knowing these paths intimately enables faster, safer, and more unexpected approaches during a match.

 Hero Choices for Impactful Flanks